 They can be fitted 48 hours after natural delivery or 4 weeks after a caesarean section.

-Multiple side effects including; mood swings, weight gain, headaches, acne.
+Side effects include mood swings, headaches, acne.

 They are known to change the user’s normal menstrual bleeding pattern.

-Implementation is an intimate procedure.
+Insertion is an intimate procedure.

 The user isn’t able to simply ‘stop’ with this form of contraception without booking an appointment and having the device removed.